-Other women (Asha and Zaara) had more positive views about shelters as their cultural and linguistic needs were met at the new immigrant women's shelter strong views after hearing about it.
+Other women (Asha and Zaara) had more positive views about shelters as their cultural and linguistic needs were met at the new immigrant women's shelter (WIN House 3).
+Although Emann never stayed at the new shelter she did have strong views after hearing about it.
 She said, one is not enough though.
 You should make another and hire more people especially more women social workers.
 I am not saying just social workers, but people who can stay and help in the shelter.
 Like who can understand the language and culture especially with cooking food or other needs.